mpfusion/context-smartref/README.md

     \smartref{figure}[fig:somefigure]

 The existing commands are not flexible enough. `\atpage` does not have the concept of double pages.
-This means it might, for instance, print
-\quotation{as we show above} even if the float is visible. `\somewhere` doesn't suppress the reference text if the reference happens to end up on the same page, which is not desired.
+This means it might, for instance, print ”as we show above” even if the float is visible. `\somewhere` doesn't suppress the reference text if the reference happens to end up on the same page, which is not desired.
+Furthermore, the user needs to remember to use `\in` if the sections should be referred to by number.
+If on the other hand, a reference should be referred to by title the command `\about` is used.
+The `\smartref` command automatically refers to the section by number if it is available.
+If the user turns off numbering, the sections are referred to by title.

-Depending on where the float or section is located, it prints a different string.
+Depending on where the floats or sections are located, `\smartref` prints a different string.
 It behaves differently if a single-sided layout or a double-sided layout is being used.
 In a single-sided layout it takes the location on the *page* into account.
 In a double-sided layout, however, it operates on the *double page*.
 Single pages in a double-sided layout are rather insignificant in traditional typesetting.
 The reader is always faced with double pages, never with single pages.

 `\smartref` behaves as follows: